List of Ohio State Buckeyes football seasons

 Following World War II, Ohio State saw sparse success on the football field with three separate coaches and in 1951 hired Woody Hayes to coach the team.
 Under his guidance Ohio State won thirteen Big Ten championships and national championships in 1954, 1957, 1961, 1968 and 1970.
 During his tenure Ohio State appeared in the Rose Bowl eight times, with the Buckeyes winning four of them.
-Following Hayes' dismissal in 1978, Earl Bruce became the head coach, leading the Buckeyes to a conference championship and a Rose Bowl appearance in his first season.
+Following Hayes' dismissal in 1978, Earle Bruce became the head coach, leading the Buckeyes to a conference championship and a Rose Bowl appearance in his first season.
 Bruce coached for the Buckeyes from 1979 to 1987 and was replaced in 1988 by John Cooper.
 Under Cooper and Bruce the Buckeyes won seven conference championships.
 Jim Tressel was hired as head coach in 2001 and quickly gave Ohio State its seventh national championship in 2002 with a win in the Fiesta Bowl.
 Ohio State won seven Big Ten championships under Tressel and appeared in eight Bowl Championship Series games, winning five of them.

 In his debut as head coach, Urban Meyer led the program to an undefeated 2012 season, and two years later to their eighth national championship in the 2014 season.
-Through the 2019 season, Ohio State has compiled an official overall record of 924 wins, 326 losses and 53 ties, and has appeared in 50 bowl games, with the most recent coming in 2019 Fiesta Bowl.
+Through the 2024 season, Ohio State has compiled an official overall record of 995 wins, 335 losses and 53 ties, and has appeared in 59 bowl games, with the most recent being the 2025 College Football Playoff National Championship.

 Ohio State is the only program in college football history to have never lost more than seven games in a single season.